chinchi909/LuaBackend/README.md

 Installation instructions are in [INSTALL.md](INSTALL.md).

-## Why is the dll file named DINPUT8?
+## Why is the dll file named DBGHELP?
 This is so that LuaBackend Hook can hook into the game without requiring an EXE patch, but still be able to launch automatically with the game.